2 Million Mentions Analyzed: How We Created the Top 100 Influencers Report

 The marketing industry is constantly being presented with all sorts of lists and rankings of the most influential players in the game.
 Such lists oftentimes spark a debate and raise a number of questions related to the fairness and actual accuracy of these rankings.

 Skeptics raise a number of questions.
 What does influence in marketing mean?
 How to measure it?
 Is it even possible to measure it?
-How to assess it fairly?

 These are indeed the problems that the marketing industry is facing.
 For example, why Gary Vaynerchuk is considered one of the leading industry influencers?
 Is it the increase in income his followers’ businesses generated thanks to Gary’s mentoring?
 Or should we measure the number of people who started working more hours per day?
 Influence can be analyzed on so many levels.
 That’s why the notion of influence in e-commerce, social media, and digital marketing industries is quite elusive, if not impossible to grasp.
 At least at the moment.